Western Eyre Football League

 The Western Eyre Football League (WEFL), formerly Far West Football League (FWFL), is an Australian rules football competition based in the Ceduna area of the Eyre Peninsula region of South Australia, Australia.
 As of March 2021, the league includes clubs in Ceduna, Thevenard, Koonibba Aboriginal community, Penong (Western United FC), Streaky Bay (West Coast Hawks) and Wirrulla.

 It is an affiliated member of the South Australian National Football League.

 Brief history

 The County Of Way Football Association was formed in 1909, with founding clubs including Charra, Denial Bay, Goode, Koonibba, Murat and Penong.
 Fowlers Bay also wished to join the league but was denied entry due to excessive travel distance.

-In 1948 The league changed its name to Murat Bay Football League changed and then Far West Football League in 1962.
+In 1946 the league changed its name to Murat Bay Football Association changed and then Far West Football League in 1962.

 The Koonibba Roosters are the oldest continuing Aboriginal football club in Australia, having named their Team of the Century in 2009.

 The West Coast Hawks of Streaky Bay and Wirrulla club joined the league in March 2021, after the Mid West Football League was wound up permanently.
 Around the same time, the Far West Football League changed its name to the Western Eyre Football League.